RobinBoers/geheimesite.nl/src/blog/sources.md

 date: 2024-03-18
 ---

 Since the internet went mainstream in the 90s, information has been readily available for everyone.
 But can it be trusted?
 What makes a reliable source?
 At school, we seem to get taught 'the bigger the better'.
-Big news sites are generally considered trustworthy, while small and relatively unknown sites, like personal blogs or forums, are off-limits.
+Big news sites are generally considered trustworthy, while small and relatively unknown sites, like personal blogs[^1] or forums, are off-limits.
 However, in my experience, small, specialized blogs are typically better sources than those big news outlets.

 For one, random people online usually aren't writing to please an advertiser, publisher or particular audience--they're writing because they're passionate about the subject.
 This makes a huge difference, as there is no financial incentive, no money at stake, no undisclosed incentives, no monetary gain.
 They don't need to clickbait their writing; there's no reason to maximize views.
 A blogger that isn't financially dependent on their blog has no goal to track you or sell ads.
 They don't *need anything* from their readers.